 In 1818 the U.S. Congress approved an Act that enabled the Illinois territory to become the 21st state of the Union.
 Immigration to Illinois increased after it became a state as more settlers arrived from New England and foreign countries.
 These settlers tended to migrate to central and northern Illinois, causing a noticeable Yankee influence in northern Illinois as opposed to the southern influence in the southern region due to a majority of settlers coming from southern states.
 The state's population exploded from 40,000 people in 1818 to 270,000 in 1835.
 The 1850 census reported that 900,000 people lived in Illinois.

 Early statehood problems engulfed Illinois.
-In the 1830s the state was near bankruptcy because of government financing of canals and railroad construction.
+In the 1830s, the state was near bankruptcy because of government financing of canals and railroad construction.
 The national financial Panic of 1837 added to the state's problems before the prosperity of the 1850s relieved this situation.
-Railroads, such as the Illinois Central Railroad, were built to allow the state's agricultural products to be shipped to market.
+Railroads like the Illinois Central Railroad were built to allow the state's agricultural products to be shipped to market.

-In 1830, Congress passed a bill permitting the removal of all native Indians living east of the Mississippi River.
+In 1830, Congress passed a bill permitting the removal of all Indians living east of the Mississippi River.
 For the next 20 years, Indians were marched west to reservations in Arkansas and Oklahoma, including the bands of the Illiniwek tribes living in Illinois.
 In the Fall and Winter of 1838-39, Cherokee Indians were marched out of Georgia and the Carolinas across Southern Illinois to reservations in the west.
 It was estimated that 2,000 to 4,000 Cherokee men, women, and children died during this 1,000-mile journey west.
 It became known as the Trail of Tears due to the many hardships and sorrows it brought to the Indians.

 The first bank to be chartered in Illinois was located at Old Shawneetown in 1816 and was built of logs.
 The first building used solely to house a bank in Illinois was built in 1840 in Old Shawneetown and was used until the 1920s.
 The Old Shawneetown State Bank has been restored as a historical site.